 The two models we test are similar in structure but differ fundamentally with regards to the bank's involvement.
 In what we call the Grameen model (sequential lending to members of the group) the bank plays an active role by injecting capital through its initial loan, collects interest on the loan, and penalizes all group members in the case of default by any group member.
-Players are allowed to extend a one-period interest-free loan to their partners who may otherwise default, in order to avoid bank penalties.
 We experiment with low, medium, and high levels for these penalties and analyze the experimental subjects' behavior under the different designs.
+Players are allowed to avoid bank penalties by extending a one-period interest-free loan to their partners who may otherwise default.

-In the insured-RoSCA model, the group members lend capital to each other, without interest, and the bank takes a relatively passive initial role as a guarantor.
+In the insured-RoSCA model, the group members sequentially lend capital to each other, without interest, and the bank takes a relatively passive initial role as a guarantor.
 The bank charges a small fee for its credit-insurance services.
-In case of non-repayment by a RoSCA member, the bank takes that member's place to keep the RoSCA going, and treats the defaulting member as a debtor responsible to repay the bank both principal and interest.
+In case of non-repayment by a RoSCA member, the bank takes on the defaulting member's payment obligations to the rest of the group and treats the defaulter as a debtor who is now responsible to repay the bank both principal and interest on the amount they failed to pay the group.